as1ndu/as1ndu/content/posts/mobile-money-from-product-to-technology.md

 ---
-title : "Mobile Money, from product to technology." description : "" slug : "mobile-money-from-product-to-technology" draft : false tags : ["mobile-money"]
+title : "Mobile Money, from product to technology" description : "Mobile Money is probably the most common tech-narrative in the Ugandan the tech startup space.
+Unfortunately, the reluctancy of stake holders to upgrade it from a product to a technology  will make it useless before we realise its ultimate potential." slug : "mobile-money-from-product-to-technology" draft : false tags : ["mobile-money"]